Get started - it's free!

 Tailscale in LXC containers

 Unprivileged LXC containers do not have access to the networking resource needed for Tailscale to work.
-This article explains how to give it access.
+This topic explains how to give it access.

 Among many other uses, LXC containers are often found in Proxmox virtualization environments.